Borders (retailer): Declining profits

 Borders last annual profit was in 2006, with yearly income dropping by $1 billion over the next four years.

 In March 2007, the company ended its marketing alliance with Amazon begun six years earlier, and began plans to launch an online business in early 2008.

 In March 2008, Borders Group announced the intention to sell the chain because of financial difficulties.
 Borders Books was rumored to have approached Barnes & Noble in hopes of a buyout.
 The chain was in debt, having increased its financial instability by borrowing US$42.5 million in March from Pershing Square Capital Management, the company's major stockholder, to keep the company running through the remainder of the fiscal year.
 The loan had a very high interest rate of 12.5%, which meant that the chain needed to post a significant profit to stay solvent.
 Following the announcement of the loan, Borders's shares dropped 28.6% to $5.07/share.
-The shares continued to drop over the year, on December 11, 2009, Borders stocks traded at $1.30 on the NYSE, which was up almost a point from a low of $0.530 on January 28, 2009.
+The shares continued to drop over the year – on January 28, 2009 the share price was at a low of $0.53; the share price recovered somewhat during 2009, trading at $1.30 on the NYSE on December 11.